vmware/dod-compliance-and-automation/vsphere/8.0/docs/known-issues.md

 ## vCenter

 ## ESXi

+### [ESXI-80-000232] Persistent audit storage and capacity should be configured before enabling audit logs

+Related issue: None

+You may see log files under `/var/log` with a name similar to `vmsyslog.####.debug` with entries pertaining that your audit log location does not exist.
+This may lead to errors such as the var ramdisk being full, services failing to start, and other general issue with the ESXi host.

+**Workaround:**

+- The advanced settings `Syslog.global.auditRecord.storageCapacity` and `Syslog.global.logDir` should be configured and verified before enabling audit logs with the `Syslog.global.auditRecord.storageEnable` setting.
+- If you have already done this and are experiencing issue follow the below steps:
+  1. Make sure the logDir is configured and exists on persistent storage.
+  2. Reboot the host
+  3. Set `Syslog.global.auditRecord.storageEnable` to false
+  4. Set `Syslog.global.auditRecord.storageEnable` to true

 ### [ESXI-80-000239] When attempting to configure Allowed IPs for the ESXi firewall you may see an error for some services